 Indiana coronavirus update

-While the number of cases has increased, intensive care unit and ventilator capacity remain steady.
-As of Monday, 45.5 percent of ICU beds and 80.5 percent of ventilators were available at hospitals throughout the state.
+While the number of cases has increased, intensive care unit and ventilator capacities remain steady.
+As of Tuesday, about 44 percent of ICU beds and 80 percent of ventilators were available at hospitals throughout the state.

-A total of 1,151 Hoosiers have been confirmed to have died of COVID-19, an increase of 19 over the previous day.
-Another 113 probable deaths have been reported, a decrease of one from Sunday to remove a duplication.
+A total of 1,213 Hoosiers have been confirmed to have died of COVID-19, an increase of 62 over the previous day.
+Another 113 probable deaths have been reported.
 Probable deaths are those for which a physician listed COVID-19 as a contributing cause based on X-rays, scans and other clinical symptoms but for which no positive test is on record.
 Deaths are reported based on when data are received by ISDH and occurred over multiple days.

 Visit the ISDH COVID-19 dashboard at coronavirus.in.gov for additional information on cases.
 The dashboard will be updated at noon daily.
 All cases are listed by county of residence.